dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-20-prs-and-high-wip-limit.md

 Show some love to your team's flow.
 It will help you relieve the pressure.
-It will help you with building the quality in.
+It will help you build the quality in.
 It will help you sleep better.